-Walking along the moss and grass covered plateau feels a bit like walking into paradise.
+Walking on the moss and grass-covered plateau feels a bit like walking into paradise.
 You will catch yourself taking pictures every three seconds!
-Best time to visit is the early morning or the late afternoon, though sunsets will be very late in the high season (around 9ish to 10ish).
+The best time to visit is the early morning or the late afternoon hours, though sunsets will be very late in the high season (around 9ish to 10ish).
 The standard circuit takes about 2 hours to walk.

 Sometimes nature seems to have played tricks on men.
 The Old Man of Storr is such a place.
 A single rock needle almost 40 meters high stands prominently below a huge mountain plateau.
 Having seen it for the first time, I did not believe it to be real.
 To me, it looked like the remains of an old castle or so.

 But the Old Man of Storr is pretty much a reality if a beautiful one.
 A very well maintained path leads right to the base of the amazing rock formation – taking you on a tour lasting about an hour and a half.
 Do go!

 4. Be amazed by Kilt Rock and the Mealt Falls

 Kilt Rock is another amazing rock formation on the Isle of Skye.
 Said to look a bit like a kilt, a fascinating part is certainly the waterfall crashing right into the ocean.
 Dinosaur footprints have been found right at its bottom, making it an even more fascinating place to visit.
 Definitely, put it on your list of things to do on the Isle of Syke!